-We can make better decisions by visualizing the future as clearly as we can, rather than thinking about what we will miss out on now.
+We make better decisions when we visualize the future, rather than thinking about what we will miss out on now.
 Think about the last time you skipped sleep for a party.
 Visualize what happened in as much detail as possible.
 How did you feel the next day?
 Ask yourself: What will I look and feel like tomorrow morning if I don’t stay in and get some rest tonight?

 Then in your response, summon your crystal ball: “Right now, in this moment, I want to go with you to that party more than you can imagine.
 But I know that I will regret it if I do.
 I can see my future if I go to that party, and I know I’ll be too tired to enjoy tomorrow if I go.”

 It’s counter-intuitive, but being short on time makes it even harder for us to manage the limited time we do have.
 That’s according to Harvard behavioral scientist Sendhil Mullainathan and Princeton economist Eldar Shafir.
 In their book Scarcity: Why Having Too Little Means So Much, they explain that the busier we get, the more likely it is that we will have a harder time saying “no” to the next request.

 The solution?
 Practice your reason for saying no before you need it: “I wish I could, but I can’t take on any more responsibilities this week.”